Register

 Add written disclosure to property particulars

-Beyond image labelling, include a written statement in your property particulars (the printed brochure and online description): 'Some photographs in this marketing material have been virtually staged with digital furniture.
+Beyond image labelling, include a written statement in your property particulars: 'Some photographs in this marketing material have been virtually staged with digital furniture.
 Original photographs are available upon request.'

 Tip: Property particulars should already have a disclaimer section—add staging disclosure there for consistency.